Rick Ahearn

-Frederick L. "Rick" Ahearn (born 1949) is an American political and corporate consultant, currently serving as executive vice president of Potomac Communications Strategies in Alexandria, Virginia.
-He is best known for his long service as lead advanceman for Ronald Reagan, as a candidate in 1979–1980 and for most of his two terms as president; he was standing close to Reagan during his attempted assassination on March 30, 1981.
-Ahearn was also a senior adviser and planner for the presidential funerals and burials of Reagan (in 2004) and Gerald Ford (in 2006–2007), as well as Jack Kemp (in 2009) and First Lady Nancy Reagan (in 2016).
-In all, he has served five U.S. presidents and six vice presidents, and aided 14 presidential campaigns from 1968 to 2016.
+Frederick Leonard Ahearn (November 6, 1949 – November 14, 2023) was an American political and corporate consultant who served as executive vice president of Potomac Communications Strategies in Alexandria, Virginia.
+He is best known for his long service as lead advance man for Ronald Reagan, as a candidate in 1979–1980 and for most of his two terms as president; he was standing close to Reagan during his attempted assassination on March 30, 1981.
+Ahearn was also a senior adviser and planner for the presidential funeral and burial of Reagan (in 2004), as well as Jack Kemp (in 2009) and First Lady Nancy Reagan (in 2016).
+In all, he served five U.S. presidents and six vice presidents, and aided 14 presidential campaigns from 1968 to 2016.

 Early life and political jobs

-Ahearn was born and raised in Chestnut Hill, the son of Francis X. Ahearn, one-time president of the Boston City Council and first deputy Secretary of the Commonwealth of Massachusetts, and Doris E. (Johnson) Ahearn.
+Frederick Leonard Ahearn was born in Boston on November 6, 1949, the son of Francis X. Ahearn, one-time president of the Boston City Council and first deputy Secretary of the Commonwealth of Massachusetts, and Doris E. (Johnson) Ahearn.
+He grew up in Chestnut Hill, Massachusetts.
 At age 9, he handed out circulars promoting Boston Democrats; as a teenager, he organized crowds for political rallies.
 He attended Boston Latin School, graduated from Brighton High School, and studied marketing at Boston College.

 His first political job was for Mayor John Collins.
 At the age of 19, he worked on the presidential campaign of Democratic vice president Hubert H. Humphrey, advancing the nominee's September 1968 rally in downtown Boston with Senator Kennedy.
 At 21, he worked for Republican governor Francis Sargent.
-He again aided Humphrey in his 1972 Democratic primary campaign; however, Ahearn (raised in a devout Catholic home) was revulsed by the liberalism of eventual Democratic nominee George McGovern, and switched his allegiance to Republican Richard M. Nixon.
+He again aided Humphrey in his 1972 Democratic primary campaign; however, Ahearn (raised in a devout Catholic home) was revulsed by the liberalism of eventual Democratic nominee George McGovern, and switched his allegiance to Republican Richard Nixon.
 He left college to serve as executive director of Democrats for Nixon in New England (under Collins), and later to organize Democrats for Nixon in California.
 After the Republican's landslide victory, he continued his political work for Nixon, working in the White House as a political aide in several special Congressional elections in 1973 and 1974.